 The Prettiest Lake in Every State

-Searching for the perfect socially distanced trip—or just some daydreaming fodder?
-Embrace the majesty of the United States with a look at these beautiful lakes.
+Ready for the perfect road trip or some daydreaming fodder?
+Embrace the majesty of America with a look at the prettiest lake in every state.

 All-American beauties

-Picture this: crystal-clear water lapping against a stony shore, the slight ripple of a lake’s surface as a lone kayaker winds through the water, a vintage lighthouse juxtaposed against a stunning, pine-studded cliff face.
-America boasts all these vistas and more within its massive borders.
-From the vast Great Lakes to small spring-fed wonders, and from alpine watering holes to man-made reservoirs, these are the prettiest lakes in the country—and some of the best-kept secrets in every state.
-Get your travel bucket list ready, because you’ll definitely find some inspiration on this list.
-Whether you prefer lakes known for their swimming, fishing, or charming surrounding towns, we’ve got you covered.
+Picture this: crystal-clear water lapping against a rocky shore, the ripple of a lake’s surface as a lone kayaker winds through the water or a vintage lighthouse juxtaposed against a stunning, pine-studded cliff face.
+America boasts all these lake vistas and more within its massive borders.
+From the vast Great Lakes to small spring-fed wonders, from alpine watering holes to man-made reservoirs, these are the prettiest lakes in America.

 via tripadvisor.com